The Father (2019 film)

-The Father (Бащата) is a 2019 Bulgarian drama film directed by Kristina Grozeva and Petar Valchanov.
+The Father (Бащата) is a 2019 Bulgarian-Greek comedy-drama film directed by Kristina Grozeva and Petar Valchanov.
 The film premiered at the 54th Karlovy Vary International Film Festival where it won the Crystal Globe award for best film.
-It was selected as the Bulgarian entry for the Best International Feature Film at the 93rd Academy Awards.
+It was selected as the Bulgarian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Plot

 Vasil has just lost his long-time partner in life, his wife Valentina.
 His son, advertising photographer Pavel, who has driven out to his childhood hometown from the city where he works, arrives late to her funeral.
 Sidling apologetically to the graveside through the thicket of more respectful mourners, he joins his stiffly resentful father Vasil by the open casket.
 And then his phone, set to a frog-ribbit ringtone, goes off in his pocket.
 When a woman at the funeral proclaims that the dead woman called her cell phone, Vasil seeks out the help of a well-known psychic in order to contact his wife.

 With the very best of intentions, Pavel has lied to everybody: to Vasil about the reason for his wife's absence from the funeral; to his wife, whom he only speaks to on the phone, about where he is and why; and to his assistant at work who is running down the clock on an advertising job with a tricky client.
 The evasions and falsehoods snow down thicker when Vasil’s unexpected interest in the gimcrackery of a local guru/charlatan, who claims to be able to commune with the dead, means that Pavel has to delay his return.
 Pavel tries to bring him to his senses, but Vasil stubbornly insists on doing things his own way.
 Eventually Pavel is trapped in a blizzard of white lies.